mist64/c64ref/kernal/kernal_dh.md

 rial devices.

-Set Logical File Number, Device Number, Secondary Address
+# Set Logical File Number, Device Number, Secondary Address FE00/FE50-FE06/FE56
-FE00/FE50-FE06/FE56

-Called by: JMP from Kernal SETLFS vector at FFBA.
+**Called by**: JMP from Kernal SETLFS vector at FFBA.

 In preparation for other Kernal I/O routines, this sets the logical file number, device number, and secondary address.